Karlitoyo/Solana-Hack/README.md

 Middle income user who has difficulty meeting loan obligations and struggles with regular savings -

 Individual who holds crypto assets requires stablecoin loan to make payment for an upcoming holiday.
 User feels their asset will rise in value in the short to medium term.
 The current method for exiting funds out of the crypto eco-system requires a user to trade the asset on a centralized exhange for a choice of Ethereum/Bitcoin or another asset and this incurrs high fees through a crypto bank for cash and then to withdraw funds.
-Making use of Bank-Boss users can trade the token they hold for stablecoins at an agreed amount, term, and rate of interest.
+Making use of Defi users can trade the token they hold for stablecoins at an agreed amount, term, and rate of interest.
 Withdraw the cash to bank and repay loan over term.
 During the term of the loan the value of the asset held as collateral increases 2x.
 The user repays the loan in full to the lender capital + interest and the asset is released at the original price that the borrower recieved the funds for.

 ## Second case example user experience